-The HT/Pastoral lead will meet the Play Therapist and other members of the pastoral
+The HT/Pastoral lead will meet the Play Therapist and other members of the pastoral support to discuss individuals on an ongoing basis.

 HT/SLT will listen to staff voice also through staff meetings, TA meetings.
 Individual voices will be heard through mentoring / emotion coaching of staff who have concerns.